 This course is designed to develop and strengthen the reading comprehension of students who intend to pursue a college program of study, but who need serious and sustained remediation of their reading for more than one semester to prepare for the demands of reading-based college courses.
-Students are required to complete reading lab assignments regularly throughout the semester and keep appointments with reading lab instructors.
+Students are required to keep appointments with reading lab instructors.
+Students may be required to complete reading lab assignments.